-Anonymous asked: No more updates?
+Anonymous said: No more updates?
 It's like my favorite soap opera was cancelled without notice, or the entire crew was beamed up in Roswell.
 Come on, little filmmakers, give us Act 3...

 Things moved so quickly after Austin.
 I started writing, the tour concluded dramatically and tearfully, we all parted ways, I (the blog writer) ended up in San Francisco with a whole other adventure on my hands, then returned back to the East Coast and had to face reality.

 I would love to finish this story.
 I am now too fearful that I’ve forgotten the details.

 New Orleans was going to be packed with stuff to do.
 We were going to meet up with Phoebe’s boyfriend Christian, who hooked us up with an empty house to crash in for the night.
 We had some scenes to shoot inside the van that kept us occupied on the long, long drive.

 When we arrived, we met Christian at the empty rental house, cracked some beers, and unloaded the van.
 We had some time to plan out the evening ahead and relax for a bit.
 Christian’s father had a connection to a lovely restaurant where we were able to eat to our stomachs’ content at a major discount ($100 off the bill!).
 After that, we grabbed cameras and made our way to Bourbon Street, where we were set to capture footage of Aviv….getting drunk.
 Aviv is completely alcohol free, by choice, and has only been drunk a handful of times in his life.
 We were determined to get him well lubricated, because the last scene of the night involved Aaron and Dan having a drunken heart to heart.